We are committed to delivering trust, transparency, accountability and confidentiality. As a Fiduciary Wealth Advisor, we put your needs first.

 We believe in a conservative investment approach focused on advancing and protecting your capital.

-Bedford Federal Wealth Management is a wealth management and financial planning firm serving Bedford, Bloomington, Mitchell and the entire South Central Indiana area.
-Our team of Wealth Advisors and Financial Advisors act in a fiduciary capacity with a commitment to your best interests.
+Bedford Federal Wealth Management is a wealth management and financial planning firm located in Indiana.
+Our team of Wealth Advisors act in a fiduciary capacity with a commitment to your best interests.
 Our focus is on advising individuals who are transitioning into retirement, affluent retirees who want to preserve their assets, retirees who want to increase their income and business owners who have unique financial challenges.
 We are devoted to helping our clients grow, preserve and transition their assets over multiple generations.
 We strive to provide peace of mind when people die prematurely.
-We plan ahead so you can live a worry-free retirement and maintain your independence.
+We plan ahead so you can seek to live a worry-free retirement and maintain your independence.
 We offer solutions that seek to protect your income if you get sick so you can maintain your dignity.
 And finally, we give you options designed to give you the ability to leave a legacy once you have passed.